-I (Bob) wanted to post a general introduction to the categories and upgrades so you are aware of how we do things and some of the changes.
+This is a general introduction to the categories and upgrades so you are aware of how we do things and some of the changes.
 Upgrades will come in two varieties: mandatory and voluntary.
 You can see in each class what the upgrade rules are.
 Remember, it is not GACX’s responsibility to make sure you know the USAC rules.
 Of course, an educated CXer is a fun-loving CXer so we will do our best to make sure you are up to date.
 In the past we have had many a racer show up to registration not knowing what to do or what the rules are.
-Stay educated because “forewarned is forearmed”.
+Stay educated because “forewarned is forearmed.”

 –We also probably should point out that series points are not USAC upgrade points.We will keep up on USAC points in the results reporting this year.

-–Mens CX4 DO need to buy a license this year.
+–Mens CX4 are required to buy a license this year.

 –One day licenses can be purchased onsite and are valid for a single day of racing.
 One-day licenses may only be used for races open to the lowest category of racer for that discipline (Single Speed, CX 4 women and CX 5 men)